Bestiality with a donkey: Middle Ages and Modern Age

 In early modern Europe, bestiality, more common in rural areas, was considered a threat to civilized society.
 At the time, animals were prosecuted for crimes, including the crime of having sex with humans; this resulted in animals being executed alongside people who had intercourse with them.
-In the 1575 conviction of one Legaigneux, magistrates condemned the man to be hung after being forced to watch the execution of the donkey he was convicted to have had sex with.
+In the 1575 conviction of one Legaigneux, magistrates condemned the man to be hanged after being forced to watch the execution of the donkey he was convicted to have had sex with.
 In the 16th century, most Europeans thought that Muslims had sex with animals, especially donkeys.

 In the early modern era, trials of people who had sex with donkeys took place in many European countries.
 Although the records were often burned after the trials, more than 100 bestiality trials in France between the 13th and 17th centuries have survived.
 On January 8, 1558, in Villeneuve-l'Archevêque, a donkey rider who was tried for having sex with a donkey was burned with his donkey after being executed by hanging.
 On November 24, 1542, in a similar case before the Parliament of Paris, a man from the commune of Loudun was burned with his donkey after being strangled to death for having sex with it.
 In 1567, the Court of Aragon in Spain sentenced five men to work on a galley after they were found to have had sex with a donkey.
 In 1572, nine peasants were executed for having sex with donkeys or mules.
 In a news report dated September 2, 1595, it is written that a man accused of having sex with a donkey by 2 men and 2 women in Portugal was burned to death with the donkey in Rossio Square.
 According to the report, immediately after the burning, the man was found to be innocent, and those who accused him of having sex with the donkey were also burned to death.
 In the late 16th century, in a case of bestiality in France, it was decided that the female donkey would be stoned to death in front of the man on the gallows and then the man would be executed by hanging.
 In 1612, Domingos Marquez, the second black man to be burned to death in Portugal, was burned for "disgraceful behavior with a donkey in public".
 From the 17th century onwards, judges began to issue more pardons for donkeys.
 In 1750 in France, a man and a female donkey who were found to have had sex were brought to court and tried.
 While the court decided to execute the man, the donkey was found not guilty.
 The comments of the villagers about the donkey and the man were influential in this decision.
 When Frederick the Great pardoned a man caught having sex with a donkey, he said: "In Prussia, man has freedom of both his head and his tail (penis)".